The Combined Services

 The use of 12d Model on this

-project has enabled on-time completion and satisfied client requirements.
+project enabled on-time completion, and

 Although no complicated macros were used, the application was innovative,

 particularly in draping 3D pits, auto updates of chainages and creating

 templates using Excel/UltraEdit.

 Download this Case Study as a PDF